 It's no coincidence that the labor market's recent rebound has coincided with a rise in U.S. home values.

 Nationally, sales prices are up between 20-25% as compared to earlier this decade with some markets -- including Phoenix, San Francisco and Los Angeles, among other -- rising nearly twice that amount.

-Rising home prices would typically be bad for buyer's purchasing power but 30-year mortgage rates are at their lowest point since May 2013.
-Home affordability remains near its highest point high in history and homes are selling quickly.
+Rising home prices would typically be bad for a buyer's purchasing power, but 30-year mortgage rates are near their lowest point since May 2013.
+Home affordability remains near its highest point in history and homes are selling quickly.

 One-third of all homes sold in 30 days or fewer last month.

 With a strong jobs report Friday, mortgage rates are expected rise.
 You get less house for your dollar when mortgage rates are up.
 It may be prudent to lock a mortgage rate today.